hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

     + read and display track status: `function readContent(track) {...}`
       + console log: `console.log("reading content of loaded track ...");`
       + update page w/ new track: `displayTrackStatuses(htmlTracks)`

+#### Knowledge check 1.2.3

+1. When you force load a track, how can you be sure that it's loaded?

+  a.
+You should define a load event listener on the html track element, when the track is loaded, the load event will be fired.
+Do the rest of your work with the track in this listener (reading its content, etc).<br>
+  b.
+Check the `readyState` property of its HTML track element.
+If it has a value=2, then the track is loaded.

+  Ans: a<br>
+  Explanantion: The `readyState` property will not load the track.
+To load a file, set the `mode` property of its TextTrack object to "hidden" or "showing" and then use a load listener on the html track element, like in the provided example.

 ### 1.2.4 Working with cues